 Some lesser impacting developments such as sheds, rainwater tanks and driveways, may only require a Complying Development process, or be exempt from requiring development approval completely.

-When submitting an application, visit Council's Administration Office at 32 Salisbury Street, Uralla.
-Your application will be given a preliminary check to ensure it has been completed correctly.
-The application will then be lodged and an application fee will be payable.
-An application fee quote can be obtained by contacting Council's Customer Service by telephoning (02) 6778 6300.
+Prior to submitting an application, applicants are encouraged to visit Council's Administration Office at 32 Salisbury Street, Uralla.
+Your application will be given a preliminary review to check it has been completed correctly.
+An application fee is payable with the lodgement of your application.
+To obtain a quote for the application fee, contact Council's Customer Service by telephone us on (02) 6778 6300.

 Some minor building renovations or works which have minimal environmental impacts and meet a specific criteria are exempt development and do not require approval.
 Exempt development is very low impact development that can be done for certain residential, commercial and industrial properties.
 If proposed works meet all of the development standards (identified in the State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 for exempt and complying development), approval may not be needed.